v1Flows/runner/README.md

 # Runner
-> This runner is the execution engine of the AlertFlow and exFlow platform.
-Please see the [AlertFlow](https://github.com/v1Flows/AlertFlow) or [exFlow](https://github.com/v1Flows/exFlow) repo for detailed informations
+> This runner is the execution engine for JustFlow.
+Please see the [JustFlow](https://github.com/JustLABv1/justflow) repo for detailed informations

 ## Table of Contents